Wandalen/wTools/doc/layers.md

 - **state**: experimental
 - **target**: stable
 - **readiness**: TDC·R··S
-- **purpose**: Subscribe to RSS and Atom feeds with configurable update intervals
+- **purpose**: Subscribe to RSS and Atom feeds from TOML configs, persist entries in embedded SQL, and browse from the terminal
 - **deps**: 20 · **int**: 3 · **=L**: 0 · **↓L**: 3 · **↑L**: 0
 - **version**: 0.1.0
 - **no_std**: no
 - **keywords**: rss-feed, atom-feed, subscribe, terminal, reader
 - **categories**: network-programming, command-line-utilities
-- **pitch**: Subscribe to RSS and Atom feeds, configure per-feed update intervals, and browse entries from the terminal.
+- **pitch**: Subscribe to RSS and Atom feeds from TOML config files, persist entries to an embedded GlueSQL database, and browse or query results from the terminal.

 #### `willbe`
 - **module**: experimental